fjfuente77/fjfuente77/README.md

 ### Skills

 - I'm a Wizard.
-I work of SRE/Devops on a medical center.
+I work of SRE/Devops.
 - I like automate complex processes with arcane languages like Python or Bash.
 - I manage many software tools like Kubernetes, AWS or Jenkins where the magic come true.